713avo/amiCalc/README.md

 # AmiCalc

 ## About
-AmiCalc 1.3 is a Workbench/Intuition native scientific calculator that fits comfortably on any Kickstart 1.3 desktop.
-The repository ships with the full C source plus the compiled binary and icon so it can be copied directly to real hardware or an emulator.
-The goal is to provide a classic button-driven experience with menus for constants, view modes, and configuration without relying on external utilities.
+AmiCalc 1.3 is a Workbench/Intuition native scientific calculator built to bring the “big calculator” experience to any stock Kickstart 1.3 machine.
+The program recreates the tactile workflow of hardware calculators: button matrices render with Intuition primitives, menus expose constants and modes, and every keystroke updates a running expression so that results are transparent.
+The codebase serves two purposes—providing Amiga users with a lightweight yet capable calculator, and acting as an example of how to mix classic Intuition UI code with double-precision math on constrained hardware.
+This repository mirrors that intent by including both the full C sources and the Workbench icon/binary that can be dropped directly into a real or emulated setup.

 ## Key features
 - Compact Intuition UI (300x200 px) with dedicated clusters for scientific and numeric keys.